top of page

 Barb Senior Pic_edited.jpg

-Barbara Senior, a VGCC resident with husband Neil Levine for 13 years, is one of our many community members who invests time as a volunteer.
+ABOUT BARBARA: Barbara Senior, a VGCC resident with husband Neil Levine for 13 years, is one of our many community members who invests time as a volunteer.

 In Barb’s case, she not only provides individual counseling to Women’s Resource Center (WRC) clients and is a “big sister” through Big Brothers Big Sisters, she has also served on our own VGCC Foundation Grants Committee for 3 years.